LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 I consider these to be technical questions and thus they are discussed at the end of the Technical Architecture section.

+## Discussion of conceptual architecture

+Right now we have the following bets going:

+- We can create good category schemas
+- We can create good data models from these schemas
+- Ordering guarantees along pipelines do not matter (to us)
+- We can make components almost unfailable or failures of components can be handled
+- Performance will be good enough

 # Technical Architecture